Electrical Contractor Software

 Architecture

 We design the data model around your compliance requirements before writing any code.
-This covers how certification records are stored and checked at job assignment, how the materials library is structured and updated, what the mobile app stores locally for offline use in basements and plant rooms, and which integrations are required: Xero, Sage, supplier catalogues.
+This covers how certification records are stored and checked at job assignment, how the materials library is structured and updated, what the mobile app stores locally for offline use in basements and plant rooms, and which integrations are required: Xero, Sage, supplier catalogs.
 You review and approve the architecture before the build begins.

 3. 03